-Note: Roof access panels have been provided to check/fill the engine oil and the coolant.
-Side panels may be removed by removing the thumb screws on the bottom under side of each panel
+Note: A roof access panel has been provided to check/fill the engine coolant.
+Side panels may be removed by opening the latches on the top of the side panels.

 These engine generator sets are for outdoor installation.
 These units must be bolted solidly to a concrete pad.
 The transfer switch is mounted next to your distribution panel inside the building.
 Consult a qualified, licensed electrician or contractor to install and wire the transfer switch.
 The installation must always comply with all national, state, and local codes.